Conservation Status: Least Concern

 Species: Rankins Dragon

-We have 2 sisters called Dark Fury & Light Fury, who came to us from Northumberland Zoo.
+We have two sisters called Dark Fury and Light Fury, who came to us from Northumberland Zoo.

 Sociable and docile, rankins dragons are endemic to Queensland, Australia.
 A sub species of the more familiar bearded dragons, they share many of the same characteristics and behaviours like head bobbing and arm waving.
 However, unlike bearded dragons, rankins dragons can be housed together.
 They have a lifespan of about 8 years and are omnivorous feeding on insects and plants.